HSLdevcom/jore4/wiki/architecture-meetings.md

       * (b) pushing the same environment-independent `cluster.yml` changes contained in e.g. the `test` branch to the `prod` branch
           * pro: semantic action ("change which is now in test should be deployed in prod") more clear
           * con: have to check different place for version history (e.g. flux log)
-  * => Tamas will demo / show a simple example of what the different solutions could look like in an upcoming meeting
+  * => @pallost will demo / show a simple example of what the different solutions could look like in an upcoming meeting

 **4. How to deploy cloud infra changes in the future?**
   * not urgent, an [idea-ticket](https://github.com/HSLdevcom/jore4/issues/269) has been created to start working on this